lml/lev/README.md

       end
     end

+Additionally, see below for a discussion on how to transfer errors from ActiveRecord models.

 A routine will automatically get both class- and instance-level `call` methods that take the same arguments as the `exec` method.
 The class-level call method simply instantiates a new instance of the routine and calls